vwkd/immersive-chinese-to-anki/README.md

 ## Architecture

-IC website is thankfully very simple.
-It loads the data for an entire lesson such that it can be easily scraped.
-Also the audio URLs are static and unprotected such that the script can fetch them without authentication.
+The scraping relies on the fact that IC loads the data for an entire lesson and renders individual exercises only client-side.

+The script downloading the audio relies on the fact that audio URLs are static and unprotected such that they can be fetched without authentication.